microsoft/qsharp-language/Approved/multidimensional-arrays.md

 ### Handling runtime failure modalities

 Some of the type conversions described above can fail at runtime, decreasing the safety of Q# programs.
-To assist, the discriminated union and type-parameterized UDT feature suggestions <!-- TODO: link --> could be used to represent the possibility of runtime failures in a typesafe fashion.
+To assist, the discriminated union and type-parameterized UDT feature suggestions (https://github.com/microsoft/qsharp-compiler/issues/406) could be used to represent the possibility of runtime failures in a typesafe fashion.

 For example, the `JaggedAsRectangular2` function above could fail if its input is not actually rectangular.
 Using `Maybe<'T>`, we could represent this directly: